Condition Care Guide

 - Nausea and vomiting

-In very severe cases the wall of the intestine may become so infected and inflamed that it perforates, leading to peritonitis and life-threatening or fatal complications.
+In very severe cases of diverticulitis, the wall of the intestine may become so infected and inflamed that it perforates, leading to peritonitis and life-threatening or fatal complications.

 Diverticula develop as the result of higher-than-normal pressure on the inside of the intestine, causing defects to form in the intestinal wall.
 This pressure can be caused by hard stools, which are the result of a low-fiber diet, as well as by frequent straining during bowel movements.
 Diverticulitis occurs when diverticula become inflamed or infected.
 The reasons for this are still unclear, but may include stool or bacteria getting trapped in the diverticula rather than moving through the body to be eliminated.

 Because diverticula tend to develop with age, people older than age 40 are more likely to suffer from diverticultitis.
 People who eat a typical, low-fiber Western diet tend to develop diverticula more often than vegetarians and those who live in Asian and African countries where consumption of dietary fiber is high.
 People who lead a sedentary lifestyle are more apt to get diverticula than those who exercise regularly, possibly because one result of inactivity and low muscle tone is slower transit of materials through the digestive tract.

 Diagnosis of diverticulitis typically follows complaints about abdominal pain, and usually begins with the physician asking the patient about his or her symptoms, lifestyle, and medical history.
 It may also include other tests, such as:

 - Digital rectal examination

 How to treat diverticulitis

 Treatment for diverticulitis depends on the severity of symptoms and how frequently the patient has experienced attacks.